One of many articles on management

 TEPID OIL makes desired capability a reality

-But fully defining the environment needed for the capability requires more.
+But fully defining the environment needed for the capability to succeed requires more.

 Recent events reminded me of the acronym we used when implementing UK MOD projects – TEPIDOIL.
 The TEPIDOIL mnemonic is easily and practically applied to any required capability acquisition.
 Each element is called a line of development - a LoD.